shadow81627/daim/content/blog/contact-form.md

 ---
 ## Introduction

 I needed to set up a simple form to allow users to send messages to me via email.
 One of the most important reasons to have a contact form on your website is to reduce spam and keep your site secure.
-When you display your email address on your site, you are more likely to get unwanted emails.
+When you display your email address on your site, you will get unwanted emails.

 ## Choosing a email sender